How to Handle a Male Chauvinist Husband : 25 Ways

 8. Encourage your husband to write his grievances before having a conflict

-When finding how to handle a male chauvinist husband, you’ll notice conflicts can often be volatile.
+When finding out how to handle a male chauvinist husband, you’ll notice conflicts can often be volatile.
 Encouraging him to write down why he’s upset might diffuse some of what’s bothering them.

 9. Decisions should be mutual